 - Select all mailboxes (press Ctrl+A), and click Refresh email addresses on the menu.

 The refresh functionality is not available when you’re migrating from an IMAP server.

 - Check the results window.
 In case of any errors, refer to this article for more information.

-- Once all email addresses have been refreshed, click Rescan on the menu.
+- Once all email addresses have been refreshed, click Run delta migration from the menu.
 This will migrate any new emails that were sent you your old server during the migration or when the changes to the MX records were propagating.

 - If after the migration Outlook doesn't connect to your new Exchange server, you also need to create a new Outlook profile and set it as the default one for each mailbox user.
-Learn how to do so by referring to our article on How to recreate Outlook profiles after the migration.
+You can achieve these two goals in an automated way by using a GPO (see this article) or Microsoft Intune (see this article).

 This concludes the post-migration actions.
 You can now remove the migration job from the program by clicking the Delete button on the menu.

 A small company plans to migrate to Exchange Server 2019 from an old on-premises Exchange server.
 After taking the amount of data to be migrated into consideration, it has been decided that the whole process should take place during the weekend.
 Since all data will be migrated, no time or folder filer will be set in CodeTwo Exchange Migration.
 However, it would be a good idea to configure the scheduler, so that the program can start the migration job automatically, outside the company’s operating hours.
 Once the migration is finished, the MX records need to be updated.
 All that’s left is to refresh email addresses and use the Run delta migration feature to migrate any new items that might have been created on the old server during the migration.